At a Glance

 Step 0 — Data access (do this first)

-Step 1 — We set up your account
+Step 1 — Set up your workspace

+Prefer a hand?
+Our team can do the initial setup with you on a call — but nothing here requires us.
 When you log in, you'll see a focused Credit Recovery dashboard — no consignment views, no AP module clutter.
 Just the credit lifecycle.

-Step 2 — You give us your vendor list
+Step 2 — Upload your vendor list

 - State license number — used to match Metrc package chains back to the right vendor.